nominal-systems/dmi-engine/README.md

 ```

 ## Adding new provider integrations
-In order to add a new provider integration, the specific integration package must be added as an application's dependency and the provider Nest module imported to the main application module.
+In order to add a new provider integration, the specific integration package must be installed, and the provider Nest module imported to the main application module.

-For example, to add IDEXX integration module, first declare the package dependency in `package.json`:
+For example, to add IDEXX integration, install the integration module:

 ````
-"dependencies": {
-  ...
-  "@line-studio/dmi-engine-idexx-integration": "^0.0.5",
-  ...
-}
+npm install @line-studio/dmi-engine-idexx-integration
 ````

 Import the module in `src/app.module.ts`: